 by Pablo M15th Mar 2021

 One of the best ways to beat a defending player is to use a wall pass.
 It is a simple combination in which a player passes the ball to a teammate, then accelerates past the defender and receives it back.
-In this post, we describe a simple wall pass drill involving multiple passing combinations.
+This post describes a simple wall pass drill involving multiple passing combinations.

 You don’t need an actual pitch to practice this drill, but you need enough space, cones to mark the pitch, a minimum of 3 mannequins and a good number of balls.
 Distribute the cones and mannequins as shown in the picture below.
 If you don’t have mannequins, be creative.
-For example, instead of mannequins, you can use cones, chairs, anything that difficult passing the ball or even ask injured teammates to stand as defenders.
+For example, instead of mannequins, you can use cones, chairs or even ask injured teammates to stand as defenders.

-The drill objective is to get used to exploit the space behind defending players.
-To achieve this, two players work on wall passes between the mannequins simulating defenders.
+The drill objective is to get used to exploiting the space behind defending players.
+To achieve this objective, two players work on wall passes between the mannequins simulating defenders.
 The progression of this drill is as follows:

 - Player A starts by passing the ball to Player B in the mannequins zone and makes a run passing the first mannequin.